 Walter Zapp didn’t die in a camp in Siberia, the standard penalty for the crime of having an ethnic background different from that of his would-be executioners.
 But many other people did, and I don’t mind writing at least a paragraph or two for those people.

-Shooting, developing, and living with a Minox in 2018
+Shooting, developing, and living with a Minox Today

-In the real world of 2018, loving a Minox B is both a pleasure and a chore.
+In today’s era of modern digital tech, loving a Minox B is comparatively both a pleasure and a chore.
 There’s no other machine quite like it in feel and function, which means that owning and shooting one is a truly unique experience.
 But this also means that buying film, developing film, and scanning the negatives made by a Minox are tasks that are far from simple (though with effort and cash, these hurdles can be cleared).

 First, we’ll need film, and the best place to buy it is from Blue Moon Camera in Portland, Oregon.
 It’s not cheap, but approximately twenty bucks will get us thirty-six shots on hand-spooled black-and-white or color film (they even occasionally produce special runs of interesting emulsions, like Lomochrome Purple).
 Once our shipment of film has arrived, it’s time to load up the cartridge and make some images.